Common buzzard: Birds

 Birds were the primary food for common buzzards in the Italian Alps, where they made up 46% of the diet against mammal which accounted for 29% in 146 prey items.
 The leading prey species here were 103 g Eurasian blackbirds (Turdus merula) and 160 g Eurasian jays (Garrulus glandarius), albeit largely fledglings were taken of both.
-Birds could also take the leading position in years with low vole populations in southern Norway, in particular thrushes, namely the blackbird, the 67.7 g song thrush (Turdus philomelos) and the 61 g redwing (Turdus iliacus), which were collectively 22.1% of 244 prey items in 1993.
+Birds could also take the leading position in years with low vole populations in southern Norway, in particular thrushes, including the blackbird, the 67.7 g song thrush (Turdus philomelos) and the 61 g redwing (Turdus iliacus), which were collectively 22.1% of 244 prey items in 1993.
 In southern Spain, birds were equal in number to mammals in the diet, both at 38.3%, but most remains were classified as "unidentified medium-sized birds", although the most often identified species of those that apparently could be determined were Eurasian jays and red-legged partridges (Alectoris rufa).
 Similarly, in northern Ireland, birds were roughly equal in import to mammals but most were unidentified corvids.
 In Seversky Donets, Ukraine, birds and mammals both made up 39.3% of the foods of buzzards.
 Common buzzards may hunt nearly 80 species passerines and nearly all available gamebirds.
 Like many other largish raptors, gamebirds are attractive to hunt for buzzards due to their ground-dwelling habits.
 Buzzards were the most frequent predator in a study of juvenile pheasants in England, accounting for 4.3% of 725 deaths (against 3.2% by foxes, 0.7% by owls and 0.5% by other mammals).
 They also prey on a wide size range of birds, ranging down to Europe's smallest bird, the 5.2 g goldcrest (Regulus regulus).
 Very few individual birds hunted by buzzards weigh more than 500 g.
-However, there have been some particularly large avian kills by buzzards, including any that weigh more or 1000 g, or about the largest average size of a buzzard, have including adults of mallard (Anas platyrhynchos), black grouse (Tetrao tetrix), ring-necked pheasant (Phasianus colchicus), common raven (Corvus corax) and some of the larger gulls if ambushed on their nests.
+However, there have been some particularly large avian kills by buzzards, including many that weigh more than or around 1000 g, or about the largest average size of a buzzard; including adults of mallard (Anas platyrhynchos), black grouse (Tetrao tetrix), common pheasant (Phasianus colchicus), common raven (Corvus corax) and some of the larger gulls if ambushed on their nests.
 The largest avian kill by a buzzard, and possibly largest known overall for the species, was an adult female western capercaillie (Tetrao urogallus) that weighed an estimated 1985 g.
 At times, buzzards will hunt the young of large birds such as herons and cranes.
 Other assorted avian prey has included a few species of waterfowl, most available pigeons and doves, cuckoos, swifts, grebes, rails, nearly 20 assorted shorebirds, tubenoses, hoopoes, bee-eaters and several types of woodpecker.
 Birds with more conspicuous or open nesting areas or habits are more likely to have fledglings or nestlings attacked, such as water birds, while those with more secluded or inaccessible nests, such as pigeons/doves and woodpeckers, adults are more likely to be hunted.